 Jackman talked about meeting his wife for the first time on the set of Correlli, an Australian TV show, during an interview on The Ellen DeGeneres Show.
 "She was the star I had this major crush on her," he gushed.
 After a confrontation at a dinner party, the pair revealed their mutual crushes on each other, and now here they are.
 Many years of happy marriage later, they've had two kids together and are still going strong.

 Sarah Jessica Parker and Matthew Broderick

 Even though she regrets wearing a black dress on her wedding day, Sarah Jessica Parker's wedding attire seems to have had only positive effects on her happy 20-plus-years marriage to Ferris Bueller star Matthew Broderick.
 This lucky duo will soon share their May 19 wedding anniversary with Prince Harry and Meghan Markle.

 Beyoncé and Jay-Z

-Bey and Jay initially kindled their famous romance back in 2000, when Beyonce was just 19.
+Bey and Jay initially kindled their famous romance back in 2000, when Beyoncé was just 19.
 The dynamic duo wed secretly on April 4, 2008.
 Despite Jay-Z's alleged affair (we're still reeling over someone cheating on Beyoncé), the couple's love is still booming.
-The 4:44 rapper opened up in an accompanying mini documentary about picking up the pieces of their relationship.
+The 4:44 rapper opened up in an accompanying mini-documentary about picking up the pieces of their relationship.
 "Nothing is harder than this.
 By far," he admitted regarding starting over with Queen B. "I’m telling you, it’s the hardest thing I’ve ever done."
-Looks like nothing can come in between the Carter-Knowles dynasty.
+Looks like nothing can come between the Carter-Knowles dynasty.

 Meryl Streep and Don Gummer